EdyJ/evp-docs/docs/faq.md

 scales other than 1 in the Rigidbody and WheelColliders (including their parent GameObjects) are not supported and are indeed strongly discouraged.

 You may scale the mesh GameObjects only.
-As long as the Tigidbody and the WheelColliders receive a final scale of 1, then the vehicles will work as expected.
+As long as the Rigidbody and the WheelColliders receive a final scale of 1, then the vehicles will work as expected.
 If you scale the meshes, then you should modify the WheelColliders to accommodate the new positions and wheel dimensions (radius, suspension length).